 However, we're now boarding the plane, so we'll continue this post once we've arrived in Paris..
 Brb

 It is now 2 pm in France, and we just arrived to our hotel room (but really it should be called a box).
 Upon first entering the room, reality hit pretty quickly.
 There we're no drawers to put our clothes in, and only a small holein the wall that is our shared closet space for the next two weeks.
 We don't mean to sound ungreatful, we are just intriguedto see how our homewill look in two weeks.
 On the bright side, there are huge windows we can open to let in the fresh air and view the unique French architecture.
 We can also hear the sounds of the fast paced city, which is a new and interesting addition to our lives.
 Most importantly,having a small room will definitely encourage us to spend less time in the hotel and more time exploring our European surroundings.

 We're all unpacked now, and we're getting ready to take the metro to wherever it will take us.

-To finish, I absolutely should explain the initial thought regarding this valuable posting was generously given by Spencer with farris law.
-Unquestionably a tremendous personal injury law firms.
+To finish, I absolutely should explain the initial thought regarding this valuable posting was generously given by someone with CanType2DiabetesBeReversed.
+Unquestionably a tremendous diabetes blogs.
 We truly welcome a fantastic suggestion!

 Posted in Personal Development Post Date 02/28/2020